-\The provincial mark-up over the manufacturer's price is not considered a "tax" in DBS financial statistics, but forms part of the "profits of government business enterprises" (see p.
-960).

-Generally, fuel oil used for agricultural and industrial purposes is exempt from tax.
+The provincial mark-up over the manufacturer's price is not considered a "tax" in DBS financial statistics, but forms part of the "profits of government business enterprises". † Gasoline and diesel fuel used by primary producers-farmers, fishermen, manufacturers and processors-is f Generally, fuel oil used for agricultural and industrial purposes is exempt from tax.